-2021 Executive Compensation Outcomes
+2022 Executive Compensation Outcomes

-The Compensation Committee considered, among other things, the 2021 Company performance described above, the continued successful execution of our plan to develop and implement new technologies and capabilities, the individual performance of each NEO, and the impact of the COVID-19 pandemic on both Company performance and on our employees, and made the following compensation decisions:
+The Compensation Committee considered, among other things, the 2022 Company performance described above, the continued successful execution of our plan to develop and implement new technologies and capabilities, and the individual performance of each NEO, and made the following compensation decisions:

-- Our NEOs base salaries in 2021 were constant relative to 2020, with the exception of Ms. Antonello's base salary increase from \$420,000 to \$650,000 following her promotion to President and Chief Executive Officer; - Our financial performance in 2021 resulted in an Adjusted GAAP Calendar Year Combined Ratio of 97.6%.
-This was better than the threshold performance (the "Bonus Hurdle") of 107.7%, and resulted in bonus awards to our NEOs of between 100% and 140% of their respective bonus targets; and
+- Our NEOs generally earned modest increases in 2022 base salary based on factors such as the individual's performance, scope of responsibility and market trends; - Our financial performance in 2022 resulted in an Adjusted GAAP Calendar Year Combined Ratio of 97.0%.
+This was significantly better than the threshold performance (the "Bonus Hurdle") of 106.8%, and resulted in bonus awards to our NEOs of between 120% and 170% of their respective bonus targets; and

-• We achieved a two-year average adjusted return on stockholders' equity ("AROE") for calendar years 2020 and 2021 of 6.5% for our 2020 performance share ("PSU") grant, which will pay out in 2023 at 179% of target, subject to the satisfaction of a one-year vesting period.
+• We achieved a two-year average adjusted return on stockholders' equity ("AROE") for calendar years 2021 and 2022 of 6.0% for our 2021 performance share ("PSU") grant, which will pay out in 2024 at 141% of target, subject to the satisfaction of a one-year vesting period.